jyravi/copilot_appdev/02-Leverage LLMs for building your own Copilot.md

-#How to Leverage LLMs for Building Various Copilot Applications
+# How to Leverage LLMs for Building Various Copilot Applications

+## Base Model Knowledge
-##Base Model Knowledge: The LLM base models are trained on millions of data available publicly and hence can be used as-is for building copilots for many of the use cases.
+The LLM base models are trained on millions of data available publicly and hence can be used as-is for building copilots for many of the use cases.
 This is possible by the technique of prompt engineering – with simple prompts or with few shot learning (providing examples)

 Few of the possibilities (but not limited to) of building your own copilots that can do: